Princess-org/Princess-org.github.io/source/types.rst

     // Foo
     // 20

-Do note that in this case, no operation is performed at runtime, instead the polymorphic function print gets compiled into two separate instances, one accepting ``ìnt`` and the other one accepting ``A``.
+In this case, no operation is performed at runtime, instead the polymorphic function print gets compiled into two separate instances, one accepting ``ìnt`` and the other one accepting ``A``.

 The second ways to use interfaces is to use a reference of that interface.
 This allows for dynamic